Part of the Accessibility audit

 After adding the lang attribute, run another SiteCurl scan.
 The language check should pass.
 For a quick manual check, right-click on any page, select 'View Page Source,' and look at the very first line.
 The <html> tag should include lang='en' (or your content language).

-To verify with a screen reader, activate VoiceOver or NVDA and navigate to your page.
+To check with a screen reader, activate VoiceOver or NVDA and navigate to your page.
 Listen to the pronunciation.
 If the words sound natural, the lang attribute is correct.
 If the reader seems to be using the wrong accent or phonetics, check the value.

 The bottom line